demidiao07/generative-ai-rag/README.md

 * LoRA fine-tuning using human-labeled data such as sentiment or topic annotations

 The short, independent nature of social media posts also simplifies manual or semi-automated labeling in later fine-tuning tasks.

+Chunking was performed using LangChain’s RecursiveCharacterTextSplitter.
+Since social media posts are generally short, most posts were treated as single chunks.
+Longer posts were split using a chunk size of 512 characters with an overlap of 50 characters.
+Chunking behavior was validated through exploratory analysis in a Jupyter notebook.